Chikhli, Maharashtra

 Chikhli is a city and a municipal council in Buldana district in Vidarbha Region of Maharashtra state, India.
 It is located on the Pune-Nagpur highway.
 It is situated at the westernmost border of Vidarbha region of Maharashtra and is 500 km from the state capital, Mumbai.
+Chikhli is situated on the border of the Marathwada Region and Vidarbha Regions of Maharashtra.